tomjoht/documentation-theme-jekyll/doc_help_api.md

 {% endraw %}
 ```

 This code will loop through all pages in the tooltips collection and insert the id and body into key-value pairs for the JSON code.
-Here's an example of what that looks like after it's processed by Jekyll in the site build: <a target="_blank" title="ToolTip Demo" href="{{ "/tooltips.json" | prepend: site.baseurl }}">Tooltips</a>.
+Here's an example of what that looks like after it's processed by Jekyll in the site build: <a class="noCrossRef" href="tooltips.json">tooltips.json</a>.

-{{tip}} Check out <a href="https://google-styleguide.googlecode.com/svn/trunk/jsoncstyleguide.xml">Google's style guide for JSON</a>.
-These best practices can help you keep your JSON file valid.{{end}}
+{{site.data.alerts.tip}} Check out <a href="https://google-styleguide.googlecode.com/svn/trunk/jsoncstyleguide.xml">Google's style guide for JSON</a>.
+These best practices can help you keep your JSON file valid.{{site.data.alerts.end}}

 Store this tooltips.json file in your root directory.
 You can add different fields depending on how you want the JSON to be structured.
 Here I just have to fields: `id` and `body`.
 And the JSON is looking just in the tooltips collection that I created.